Radware/CloudWAF-command-line-tool/README.md

  * **utils**:   Misc utilities

 ## Retrieving objects using the "get" command
-In order to list applications currently onboarded on your cloud waf account and retrieve the information in yaml format:<br>
+In order to list applications currently onboarded on your cloud waf account and retrieve the information in yaml format:

-**cwafctl get applications**
+    cwafctl get applications

 This an example of the CLI output: